opticsf2f/Opticsf2f_CodeBook/Chapter2.md

 # One wave

-Chapter 2 is about one wave - with planar or curved wavefronts.
+Chapter 2 is about one wave - with planar or curved wave fronts.